gorinovdan/SPO/SPO3/vm/spec.md

 - OUT

 Notes
-- RANGE is simplified to keep only the start index; INDEX uses word-sized elements (4 bytes).
+- RANGE_OP is simplified to keep only the start index; INDEX uses word-sized elements (4 bytes).
 - LOAD/STORE operate on declared data item sizes; LOAD_IND/STORE_IND operate on word size.
 - Data frames are initialized from the program data template on each call.
 - Addresses produced by PUSH_ADDR are frame-relative and are preserved across calls.